4dh/datapointeslab-database/README.md

 - Pricing data reflects approximate ranges and varies by region
 - Customization options may not reflect all available variations
 - New model releases may have limited initial data
+- There may be innacuracies in the data due to mistakes in data collection or assumptions

 ## Contributing